What to expect when dining out

 Firstly, it is highly suggested to make a reservation before heading to the restaurant.
 To maintain social distancing, the restaurant may ask you to wait in your car until they call you when you’re table’s ready or have a table outside where you can check in before being seated.
 This will help make it easy to maintain social distancing by limiting gatherings around the entrances and exits.

-Some locations may have reduced hours or capacity please consider dining out locally during non-peak times such as; weekdays or lunch rather than dinner hours.
+Some locations may have reduced hours and will be operating at 50 percent capacity please consider dining out locally during non-peak times such as; weekdays or lunch rather than dinner hours.

 Your host and wait staff will be wearing face coverings at all times.
 As a diner, you will need to wear your face covering while in the restaurant, except while you’re eating and drinking at your table.
 A face covering must be worn whenever in a setting with members of another household, regardless of ability to physically distance.
 Please remember to stay home if you are sick

 Once shown to your table (which was required to be disinfected after the party before you), the staff will take care of you!
 All services will be done right from your table, so there’s no need to get up for anything else!
 The wait staff will bring your utensils, take your order and bring your food and drink to your table after you’re seated comfortably.
 Please remember when heading to the restroom to wear your face covering.